State-of-War-PostBar/Blue-Alert/docs/specs/brm.md

     [block.return]
     ok

-If you want to end a region of a block to enter global field again, use
+If you want to end a region of a block and enter global field again, use

     []

+## Escape characters

+Use @ to escape a single character.
+This is the only way to use `"`(double quote) for values.

+    dj.speech = "He said"@ @""number of varaibles... is very interesting"@"

 ## Raw Strings

-_You cannot use `"` itself as a part of some value._
 Use `"` to group a raw string.
 Anything, including line separators and comment characters will be treated as part of the raw string.